 The beachside shacks offer great snacking options such as Pani puri, bhajia, sweet corn, pav bhaji, Chinese snacks along with hot and cold beverages.
 Although there are not many options related to food yet whatever little is available is good to make your visit worth remembering.

 There lies a temple dedicated to Lord Ganesh at Dumas Beach.
 Tourists and locals often pay a visit to the temple to offer prayers or at times to simply explore the temple and find out interesting facts about it.

 By Air.
 Surat International airport is the nearest to Dumas Beach.
 Tourists are required to travel another 7 km to reach the beach in a taxi or a bus.
-The airport receives regular direct and connecting flights from across the nation hence one will easily find flights at any time of the year.
+The airport receives regular direct and connecting flights from across the nation hence you won’t find any problem while booking the air tickets.